rackerlabs/rackspace-how-to/content/cloud-backup/rackspace-cloud-backup-system-actions.md

 You can confirm that you have enabled encryption by clicking **Encrypt** from the **Actions** menu.

-On the **Backup Encryption** screen, your system name will have the encrypted flag next to it.
-Also, your encrypted backups will display "This is an encrypted backup," on the **Single Backup Details** screen.
+On the **Backup Encryption** screen, your server name will have the encrypted flag next to it.
+Also, your encrypted backups will display "This is an encrypted backup," on the **Backup Details** screen.

 You can change your passphrase for encryption by performing the following steps: